TensorStack-AI/OnnxStack/OnnxStack.Console/README.md

  Download Files

-Use the included 'download-models.bat' file to download the required models.
+**Experimental script**

+_Note: The `download-models.bat` file is not smart enough to know if you have already downloaded the models.
+If you need to re-download the models, please run the commands manually within `git` to pull the latest changes from the target repository._

-* If your on mac or linux, you can open the `download-models.bat` file and run each command manually if you are unable to run the `.bat` file.
+> If your on mac or linux, you can open the `download-models.bat` file and run each command manually if you are unable to run the `.bat` file.

+Use the included `download-models.bat` file to download the required models.

   * The `download-models.bat` will create a `onnx-models/` folder in current directory.
 Then it will download the required models into the `onnx-models/` folder.
   * If you are unable to run the `.bat` file or have issues, you can open the `download-models.bat` file and run each command manually.
   * The `.bat` file will not attempt to 're-download' or continue if the file already exists.
 If you need to re-download the models, delete the `onnx-models/` folder and run the `.bat` file again.